stefandmn/webinterface.clue/README.md

-# Clue WebInterface for Kodi
+# Clue Web Interface for Kodi

 _**This project is under development and all releases that have been issued are only for testing purposes!**_